aaronsaunders/RosettaCode/README.md

-# rosettastone
+# rosettaCode
-Hacking on the rosettastone code
+Hacking on the RosettaCode solutions